odennav/boardgame-devsecops-pipeline/README.md

 We can use public EC2 instance as a jumpbox to securely SSH into private EC2 instances within the VPC.

-Note, the ansible inventory is built dynamically by terraform with the resource "local_file" "ansible_inventory" defined.
+Note, the ansible `inventory` is built dynamically by terraform with the private ip addresses of the `EC2` machines.

 -----